lrvdijk/distributed-ngs/docs/system_design.rst

 * Data nodes
 * Computational worker nodes

-An overview of the system can be seen in :ref:`fig-overview`.
+An overview of the system can be seen in :numref:`fig-overview`.

 .. _fig-overview: